 In this paper, I use Hannah Arendt's concept of "work" as a lens through which to examine the political implications of software development.

-Political Spaces is a book manuscript project that draws from resources in political theory and traditional architecture in order to provide insights into the problems of software design and development associated with building democratic communities with digital technologies.
+The Shape of Democracy is a book manuscript project that draws from resources in political theory and traditional architecture in order to provide insights into the problems of software design and development associated with building democratic communities with digital technologies.

-Digital technologies and democratic practices
+Digital technologies & democratic practices

 The politics of digital technologies extend beyond the design process; these technologies also have an effect on the daily habits and practices of their users.
 In this area of my work, I further investigate the political consequences of digital technologies, particularly the ways in which these technologies work to facilitate democratic practices in their users--or fail to do so.